N23897/Personal-blog/deployment-guides/Step-3-Install-Apache2.md

 You will replace this file with your own index.html and other website assets in the next step.

 ----
-3.6 Troubleshooting
+## 3.6 Troubleshooting
-The site doesn’t load or connection refused:
+The site doesn’t load or the connection is refused:

 Ensure your AWS Security Group allows HTTP (port 80) from anywhere.